gohugoio/hugo/content/en/getting-started/usage.md

 Hugo injects the LiveReload `<script>` before the closing `</body>` in your templates and will therefore not work if this tag is not present..
 {{% /note %}}

+### Redirect automatically to the page you just saved

+When you are working with more than one document and want to see the markup as real-time as possible it's not ideal to keep jumping between them.
+Fortunately Hugo has an easy, embedded and simple solution for this.
+It's the flag `--navigateToChanged`.

 ### Disable LiveReload

 LiveReload works by injecting JavaScript into the pages Hugo generates.
 The script creates a connection from the browser's web socket client to the Hugo web socket server.